 About Carlos Guillermo Smith

-In November 2016, he made history as Florida’s first openly-LGBT Latino lawmaker, representing House District 49 in East Orlando.
+In November 2016, he made history as Florida’s first openly-LGBTQ Latino lawmaker, representing House District 49 in East Orlando.
 Since then, he co-founded and was elected Chairman of the Legislative Progressive Caucus.
-As a lawmaker, Rep. Smith has been a champion for civil rights, cannabis reform, affordable higher education, gun safety, mental health, and animal welfare.
+As a lawmaker, Rep. Smith has been a champion for civil rights, cannabis reform, debt-free college, gun safety, mental health, and animal welfare.
 Out Magazine recognized Carlos as one of the “survivors and heroes of Pulse” in their annual OUT 100 edition for his outspokenness in support of those impacted by the Orlando tragedy.

-Florida Politics and SaintPeteBlog recently named Rep. Smith a “Winner of 2017 Session” and he has received numerous awards from the League of Women Voters of FL, the Florida Education Association, the Hispanic Federation, Mi Familia Vota, the Florida Council on American Islamic Relations, the American Society for the Prevention of Cruelty to Animals, and the Metropolitan Business Association for his leadership.
+Florida Politics and SaintPeteBlog named Rep. Smith a “Winner of 2017 Session” as well as a "Winner of 2018 Session" for his accomplishments and influence in the legislature.
+Carlos has received numerous awards from the League of Women Voters of FL, the Puerto Rican Chamber of Commerce, the Florida Education Association, the Hispanic Federation, Mi Familia Vota, the Florida Council on American Islamic Relations, the Elizabeth Taylor AIDS Foundation, the American Society for the Prevention of Cruelty to Animals, the Metropolitan Business Association, Equality Florida, and the LGBTQ+ Center Orlando for his leadership.

 The Smiths: A working class family of public servants

 Carlos was born and raised in the Sunshine State, attended public schools, and graduated in 1999 from Spanish River High School in Boca Raton, FL.
 His parents immigrated to Florida in 1978 to find work and live the American dream.
 His French Canadian mother, Johanne, maintains a public school ESOL program working with students who do not speak English as a first language.
 His father, Luis Ricardo, is the owner of a small business which specializes in pool cleaning services.
-His older sister Cathy is a first responder serving her community as a firefighter, and his younger sister Kristine, is attending her second year of residency at UF Health in Jacksonville with a specialty in OBGYN.
+His older sister Cathy is a first responder serving her community as a firefighter, and his younger sister Kristine, is an OBGYN physician.

 Real world experience and work in the private and non-profit sector